 Learn About Taking the Bus

-UCR is pleased to have partnered with RTA in providing all students, faculty and staff free access to public transportation.
-Several RTA routes directly service the UCR community and many Western Riverside County neighboring communities.
-Register for your free mobile transit permit and simply use your phone when boarding any RTA fixed-route and you’ll ride for free.
+UCR Transportation Services has partnered with RTA to provide all students, faculty, and staff free access to local public transportation.
+Several RTA routes directly connect UCR to many western Riverside County neighboring communities.

 RTA Routes Serving UCR

 RTA currently offers service on 32 local fixed routes, three CommuterLink express routes, and Dial-A-Ride.
 You may view current routes at Riverside Transit Maps and Schedules.

 There are currently five routes with direct stops at UCR: